mantidproject/mantid/Code/Mantid/docs/source/algorithms/ScaleX-v1.rst

 Description
 -----------

-Scales the X axis and everty unique X-coordinate of a histogram or every event of the input workspace by the amount requested.
+Scales the X axis, the X-coordinate of histograms in a histogram workspace, and the X-coordinate of events in an event workspace by the requested amount.

 -  The amount can be specified either as:
 -  an absolute numerical value via the "Factor" argument or